Banger

 That separation prevents old history import from blocking or confusing the normal new-mail path.

-Large mailboxes need windows
+Large mailboxes need restraint

 One of the easiest ways to make an email app slow is to load too much.